Wood-Chopper/spring-training-aws-iot/README.md

 You work as a developer in the field of industrial internet of thing (IIoT).
 You are responsible for creating a little proof of concept built around AWS IoT.

 The goal of this PoC is to be able to push some data (configurations) to a device from a Spring Boot application.
-The firmware developers already did part of the work and the device is ready.
-The remaining part is the Cloud part.
+The firmware developers already did part of their work and provided you a device simulator mocking the device behavior.

-Along different tasks, your job will be to create a secured api that communicates with AWS and that stores data.
+Along different tasks, your job will be to create an api that communicates with AWS and that stores data.

 ---